sora-ryu/WEIS/weis/visualization/moo_dashboard/README.md

         - Different approach would be needed.
 Work on this after getting new dataset from Dan
 - [X] Show Pareto Fronts (Higher priority)
     - [X] Calculate from scratch
-- [ ] Download interactive version of html
+- [X] Download interactive version of html
-    - I think only graphs or tables should be exportable, not the entire page.
 - [X] Add toggle button to show or not show diagonal line in SPLOM
 - [X] Add objective options (min vs max) next to buttons
 - [ ] Add testing script to check if app works